 Afraid to do your own PR?
 Check out Help a Reporter Out for potential PR leads, and hey, I even built a course to help you master the media on your own.

-Myth: You can’t do your own marketing for your book, you’re not powerful enough.
+Myth: You can't do your own marketing for you book, you're not powerful enough.

 Additionally, with email marketing services such as ConvertKit, and services like SmarterQueue and re-follow, there’s absolutely nothing stopping you from becoming a pure marketing machine.
 Again: Every single piece of marketing, from the press sheet to the email alerts to the behind the scenes bonus content, was all created by myself and the PR firm I hired for the launch.

 Myth: Publishing Houses have the distribution capabilities, you don’t.

 Fact: They do.
 But so do you.
 My friend Hal Elrod created a literal movement with the publication of his book “The Miracle Morning.”
 Entirely self-published, and it’s changed his entire life.
 My friend Nick Hawk just published his first book, “100 Kicks in the Ass,” entirely by himself as well.
 With Amazon’s self-publishing center, as well as many other “do-it-yourself” book creation tools out there, you no longer need the distribution capabilities yourself.
 They’re all available for the taking if you know where to look.